 - Vodafone and Argyle Data are using big data to combat fraud.

 - Globe Telecom is gaining marketing agility through smart promotions.

 - Ufone uses advanced analytics to study and capitalize on customer behavior.

 - MTS India relies on HP Vertica on a highly competitive telecom market.

 In the coming years, the use of Big Data in telecoms will increase.
 It will enable companies to adapt themselves to the changes the industry demands since information plays an important role in making decisions and meeting corporate objectives.

 Finally, Big Data and Business Intelligence are different concepts, but they have the same purpose which is to provide information for analysis and taking decisions.
-Both systems will coexist in future, the information from Big Data can be integrated to complement a BI system and viceversa.
+Both systems will coexist in the future, the information from Big Data can be integrated to complement a BI system and vice versa.